tra/spawnling/README.markdown

 parent dies.
 But you can tell it to kill the children by setting the :kill option to true.

+### a process by any other name

+If you'd like to be able to identify which processes are spawned by looking at the output of ps then set the :argv option with a string of your choice.
+You should then be able to see this string as the process name when listing the running processes (ps).

+For example, if you do something like this,

+    3.times do |i|
+      spawn(:argv => "spawn -#{i}-") do
+        something(i)
+      end
+    end

+then in the shell,

+    $ ps -ef | grep spawn
+    502  2645  2642   0   0:00.01 ttys002    0:00.02 spawn -0-
+    502  2646  2642   0   0:00.02 ttys002    0:00.02 spawn -1-
+    502  2647  2642   0   0:00.02 ttys002    0:00.03 spawn -2-

+The length of the process name may be limited by your OS so you might want to experiment to see how long it can be (it may be limited by the length of the original process name).

 ## Forking vs. Threading

 There are several tradeoffs for using threading vs. forking.
 Forking was chosen as the